 - 10. Recommends training for faculty evaluators of promotion and tenure portfolios.
-In process no concerns. - 11.
+Completed. - 11.
 Recommends a quality induction program.

 12. Recommends professional development for faculty to explain logistics and administrative practices in the new ASU.

 13. Recommends that the new faculty senate form a committee to develop a new faculty evaluation instrument with equal representation from each college within the New ASU.
 (In concert with OWG 22)